asphodel42/DQLearning-SpaceInvadersGame/README.md

 - optimal parameters
 - time
 - learning curves
-for the bot, which will allow us to investigate the effectiveness of reinforcement learning in an artificial environment - videogame.
+for the bot which will allow us to investigate the effectiveness of reinforcement learning in an artificial environment - videogame.
 The method consists of a set of environment states, a set of actions, a reward function, and a state transition function.

 ### Explanation